HeleneZablit/website-x0x0/index.md

 <div style="flex: 2; padding-left: 20px;">
     <h2></h2>
     <p>
       The results are varied: proximity doesn’t always equate to similarity in ratings.
 States like Maryland, nestled on the East Coast, show a striking alignment in their beer reviews with nearby states.
 But Louisiana, sitting comfortably in the heart of the South, reveals a surprising connection to California, far from its borders, rather than to neighboring Mississippi.
-On the other hand it is Mississippi, who ever agrees with them?
+So there’s something more to simply being neighbours that influences a user's beer preferences.
+We are not giving up so easily, the search must go on!
     </p>
   </div>

 </div>

-This being said, we have looked if there was statistical significance between the ratings between each bubble.
-We are not giving up nonetheless, the search must go on!

-# 2) Do we see significant differences between regions when comparing beer ratings?
+# Bubble vs. Bubble, Customized Region vs Customized Region, are they really different?

 <div style="display: flex; align-items: center;">